 The following is a transcript taken from episode 7 of the We Talk Cents podcast.
 The transcript is created by AI software so it might not be perfect - please forgive any imperfections or grammatical errors.

 Personal finance, budgeting, cash flow and investing don't have to be scary words.
 The We Talk Cents podcast is here to help you learn more about money and take control of your personal finances.
 The We Talk Cents podcast is not a financial advisor.
 This podcast is made for entertainment and educational purposes only.
 All information shared is of a general nature and does not take into account your personal situation.
 You should consider whether the information is appropriate for your needs and where appropriate seek professional advice from a financial advisor.

 For more information, please check out w money.com.au slash disclaimer.

 Blaize Pengilly 00:51

-Good day and welcome to your very first installment of We Talk Cents.
+Good day and welcome to your very first instalment of We Talk Cents.
 Previously named Money Bites.
 Yes, you heard that right.
 We've had a name change.
 As always, you're joined by me Blaize your resident shopaholic

 Dan Jovevski 01:04

 Blaize Pengilly 01:07